davidtcalabrese/Arduino/README.md

 This repository contains just the code for the Arduino IDE itself.
-Originally, it also contained the AVR and SAM Arduino core and libraries (i.e.  the code that is compiled as part of a sketch and runs on the actual Arduino device), but those have been moved into their own repositories.
+Originally, it also contained the AVR and SAM Arduino core and libraries (i.e.,  the code that is compiled as part of a sketch and runs on the actual Arduino device), but those have been moved into their own repositories.
 They are still automatically downloaded as part of the build process and included in built releases, though.